Staff

 Allison Jekogian, Psy.D., Associate Director (William James College, 2016)

 Dr. Allison Jekogian is a Licensed Psychologist who earned her doctorate in clinical psychology from William James College in 2016.
-Throughout her training, she focused on working with children and families in a range of community and school-based settings.
-She completed her pre-doctoral internship at Franciscan Children’s, where she provided outpatient and school-based psychotherapy for children and adolescents with a range of social, emotional, and behavioral disorders, and conducted psychological and neuropsychological evaluations.
-Prior to joining the Triumph Center, Dr. Jekogian was a staff psychologist at a therapeutic day school and was the Director of a summer program for children with ADHD.
+Dr. Jekogian is the Director of Counseling and Assessment Services at the Triumph Center and currently provides individual and family therapy, serves as a school consultant, and conducts psychological and neuropsychological assessments.
+In addition, Dr. Jekogian supervises pre- and post-doctoral trainees.
+Throughout her doctoral training, Dr. Jekogian focused on working with children and families in a range of community and school-based settings.
+She completed her pre-doctoral internship at Franciscan Children’s.
+Prior to joining the Triumph Center, Dr. Jekogian worked at The Baker Center as a staff psychologist at the Manville School, a therapeutic day school, and as the Director of the Summer Enrichment Institute, a summer program for children with ADHD.
 Her clinical work focuses on utilizing cognitive-behavioral interventions and evidenced-based treatments to help children and adolescents learn skills to effectively modulate their emotional and behavioral experiences across settings, and she uses similar techniques to help parents effectively address behavioral and emotional challenges at home.
-She is also passionate about psychological evaluation, and her evaluations focus on how a child’s unique profile of strengths and vulnerabilities impacts his or her cognitive, academic, social, emotional, and behavioral functioning.
-Dr. Jekogian is the Director of Counseling and Assessment Services at the Triumph Center.
-Dr. Jekogian also provides individual, group, and family therapy, serves as a school consultant, and conducts psychological evaluations.
+She is also passionate about psychological and neuropsychological testing, and her evaluations focus on how a child’s unique profile of strengths and vulnerabilities impacts their social/emotional, behavioral, and academic functioning.
+In her free time, Dr. Jekogian enjoys spending time in nature with her husband and dog.

 View Dr. Jekogian’s Curriculum Vitae here